DanielGitHub781/Habit-Tracker---IU/README.md

 ## Usage

-After the Installation the programm can be run by typing
+After the Installation, the program can be run by typing

 ```
 python3 cli.py